slatekit/kiit-site/src/hugo/slatekit-v3/content/start/generators.md

     <strong>2:</strong> <a href="https://discussions.apple.com/thread/251258165">Slow HomeBrew post install on Mac OS Catalina ( based on thread below )</a><br/>
     <strong>3:</strong> <a href="https://discourse.brew.sh/t/brew-install-very-slow-pauses-for-long-period-while-executing-usr-bin-sandbox-exec-in-post-install/7423">The install may be very slow with MacOS Catalina</a>
 </div>

+### Upgrade
+{{< highlight bash >}}

+    brew upgrade slatekit

+{{< /highlight >}}

+### Un-Install
+{{< highlight bash >}}

+    brew uninstall slatekit
+    brew tap slatekit/slatekit

+{{< /highlight >}}
+{{% break %}}

+# Windows
+Currently, there is no installer available for Windows.
+You will have to perform a manual install for the time being. <br/><br/>
+1. Download the latest release zip from https://github.com/slatekit/slatekit-cli/releases <br/>
+2. Unzip https://github.com/slatekit/slatekit-cli/archive/v1.34.5.zip to C:/tools/slatekit/1.34.5<br/>
+3. Create a bin directory in C:/tools/slatekit/1.34.5/bin and move slatekit and slatekit.bat files into bin  <br/>
+4. Add C:/tools/slatekit/1.34.5/bin/ to your system path  <br/>
+5. In terminal Run command slatekit new app -name="MyApp1" -packageName="company1.apps" (You may have to refresh your terminal) <br/>
+6. This will fail the first time but it will generate the settings  <br/>
+10. Go to your user/documents directory and open ~/.slatekit/tools/cli/conf/settings.conf file <br/>
+11. Update the generation.source to path of the templates e.g. C:/tools/slatekit/1.34.5/tempaltes <br/>
+12. You should now be able to run the command again to generate projects <br/>

 {{% break %}}

 # Settings
 The settings for the generator are automatically created at <strong>~/.slatekit/tools/cli/conf/settings.conf</strong> when you try to create your first project.